hyperfiddle/electric-fiddle/src/electric_tutorial/temperature.md

-# Cycle by side effect — Temperature Converter
+# Local input — Temperature Converter

-* introduce controlled inputs
-* introduce *binding recursion*, i.e. two controlled inputs with a mutual dependency
+* `Input` is your bread and butter input, good for ephemeral client local state
-* Goal: begin to understand dataflow cycles as a pure functional encoding of state
+* introduce cycle-by-side effect, and begin to understand dataflow cycles as a pure functional encoding of state

 !fiddle-ns[](electric-tutorial.temperature/Temperature)